RobertsLab/resources/protocols/DNA-Extraction-from-Histology-Blocks.md

 **Step 29**: For each standard's designated Qubit assay tube, add 10 µL of the correct standard and 190 µL of the master solution.

 **Step 30**: For each sample's designated Qubit assay tube, add 1 µL of the sample and 199 µL of the master solution.
+Be sure to vortex the sample before adding it to the assay tube.

 **Step 31**: Vortex all Qubit assay tube for 2-3 seconds at maximum speed.
 Incubate tubes at room temperature for two minutes.